RasaHQ/rasa/saras/e2e/data/step1_get_started_e2e.md

     <B> To determine how I can help you best, I'm going to ask you a few questions.
 Let's go.
 Are you new to Rasa?
 <U> no
     - slot{"onboarding": false}
-    <B> Ok, which product would you like to know more about?
-Rasa Open Source or Rasa X?
+    <B> Would you like to know more about Rasa Open Source or Rasa X?
 <U> no
     <B> Got it.
 ## not new to rasa + core